briana-barajas/climatree-mapping-FORK/README.md

 **Coupled Model Intercomparison Project Phase 5 (CMIP5):** An ensemble of climate prediction models used to predict CWD change between historic (1970-2000) and end-of-century (2090-2100)

-## This repository has 5 main Rmarkdown files:
+## This repository has 7 Rmarkdown files (scripts 1-5 were modified from ongoing research by Dr. Joan Dudney):

 * scripts 1 and 2 were modified to use new TerraClimate data and outputs were used in scripts 3, 4 and 5